itachi880/react-data-stores/README.md

   const [data, setData] = useState(dataStore.getState());

   useEffect(() => {
-    const unsubscribe = dataStore.subscribe(setData);
+    //you have to subscribe this component to the store envents to benefit from the ui updates if the data on the store change const unsubscribe = dataStore.subscribe(setData);
     return () => {
       unsubscribe();
     };
   }, []);
-  //the reason you have to use use effect is you want the unsubscribe to happen after the unmount of the component return (
+  //the reason you have to use use effect is you want the unsubscribe to happen after the unmount of the component (for performence and avoiding errors) return (
     <div>
       <button onClick={() => dataStore.setState({ counter: data.counter + 1 })}>Increase {data.counter}</button>